Internet providers in Georgia

 Quality of internet in Georgia

-100% of Georgia has access to the minimum recommended broadband speeds, but only about 40% of the state has access to gigabit speeds:
+100% of Georgia has access to the minimum recommended broadband speeds of 100/25 Mbps, with 74% of the state having access to gigabit speeds:

 Sources: FCC coverage maps and data, Ookla Speed Tests, internal speed test results and provider websites.